hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

 Both `ansible-playbook` commands run the playbook `wireguard.yml` with the site-specific hosts files specified with the command line argument `-i`.
-The first command installs and configures all wireguard servers in Site 1 and the second command in Site 2.
+The first command installs and configures all WireGuard servers in Site 1 and the second command in Site 2.
 After successful execution of the commands above, the VPN servers should be configured and running.